-In 2008 new CMOS compatible platforms for nonlinear optics, including silicon nitride [35, 36] and high-index doped silica glass (Hydex) [37-47] were introduced that displayed negligible nonlinear absorption in the telecom band together with a moderate nonlinear parameter, resulting in an extremely high nonlinear figure of merit.
-Following the first report of micro-resonator based Kerr frequency comb sources in 2007 [48], the first integrated CMOS compatible optical parametric oscillators were reported in 2010 [36, 37], and since then this field has exploded [47].
-Integrated optical Kerr frequency comb sources, or "micro-combs" have come into focus as a fundamentally new and powerful tool due to their ability to provide highly coherent multiple wavelength channels with a very high degree of wavelength spacing control, from a single source.
-They are generated by optical parametric oscillation in monolithic micro-ring resonators (MRRs) and offer significant advantages over more traditional multi-wavelength sources.
-Many cuttingedge applications have been demonstrated based on CMOS-compatible micro-combs, ranging from filter-driven modelocked lasers [49-52] to quantum physics [53-61].
-Most recently, Kerr micro-combs have demonstrated their enormous potential as sources for ultrahigh bandwidth coherent optical fiber communications [62-64], optical neural networks [65-67], optical frequency synthesis [68], and have been reviewed extensively [47, 69 - 76].
-The success of these new CMOS platforms as well as other CMOS platforms such as amorphous silicon [77] and silicon rich silicon nitride (SRSN) [78] arises from a combination of their low linear loss, moderate to high nonlinearity and low or even negligible nonlinear loss (TPA).
+In 2007/8 new CMOS compatible platforms for nonlinear optics were reported that exhibited extremely low twophoton absorption in the telecommunications wavelength band.
+These included silicon nitride [35, 36] as well as highindex doped silica glass (Hydex) [37-47], similar in its optical properties to silicon oxynitride.
+In addition to negligible nonlinear absorption, these platforms displayed a moderate Kerr nonlinearity, resulting in an extremely high nonlinear figure of merit as well as a nonlinear parameter that was high enough to support substantial parametric gain.
+Following the first report of micro-ring resonator (MRR) based frequency comb source driven by the Kerr optical nonlinearity in 2007 [48], the first fully integrated optical parametric oscillators were reported in 2010 [36, 37] that were also CMOS compatible.
+Since then the field of integrated micro-combs, or "Kerr combs" has become one of the largest fields in optics and photonics [47].
+Integrated optical Kerr frequency comb sources, or "micro-combs" are a fundamentally new and powerful tool to accomplish many new functions on an integrated chip, due to their ability to provide highly coherent combs of multiple wavelength channels, at the same time offering a very high degree of wavelength spacing control.
+Optical micro-combs are produced via optical parametric oscillation driven by modulational instability gain in monolithic MRRs.
+They offer significant advantages over more traditional multi-wavelength sources.
+Many innovative applications have been reported based on integrated Kerr micro-combs, from filter-driven mode-locked lasers [49-52] to quantum optical photonic chips [53-61], ultrahigh bandwidth optical fiber data transmission [62-64], optical neural networks [65-67], integrated optical frequency synthesizers [68].
+Micro-combs have been extensively reviewed [47, 69 - 76].
+The success of the new CMOS platforms silicon nitride and Hydex motivated the search for even higher performing CMOS compatible platforms such as amorphous silicon [77] and silicon rich silicon nitride [78] that display a combination of low linear loss, high nonlinearity and very low nonlinear loss.